CATALPAresearch/qtype_selfassess/README.md

 This version can be used with Moodle 3.5 version and above.

 ## Installation

-* change into the directory `cd <my-moodle>/question/type`
+* Change into the directory `cd <my-moodle>/question/type`
 * `git clone https://github.com/D2L2/qtype_selfassess`
-* rename the resulting folder into `selfassess` if necessary
+* Rename the resulting folder into `selfassess` if necessary
-* open the administration panel of moodle in order to install the plugin.
+* Open the administration panel of moodle in order to install the plugin.

 ## Description